 Pyrethrins work by disrupting the natural flow of sodium from nerve cells, thus affecting the entire central nervous system and causing the nerves to fire off repeatedly, which eventually kills off the pest.

 Because pyrethrins are broken down by stomach acids, it is very rare that ingestion of pyrethrins would lead to toxicity.
-Should toxicity occur, the signs and symptoms generally do not last longer than 24 hours and include termors, possible seizures, vomiting and excessive salivation.
+Should toxicity occur, the signs and symptoms generally do not last longer than 24 hours and include tremors, possible seizures, vomiting and excessive salivation.

 Other pyrethrin combinations found in products include pyrethrins and permethrins or just pyrethrins on their own.